xournalpp/xournalpp.github.io/docs/installation/linux.md

 === "Ubuntu and derivatives"

-    Install the latest stable release from the following unofficial PPA
+    **(Ubuntu 22.04 and newer only or Debian testing)**: Install the latest stable release of Xournal++ from the official repositories:
     ```bash
+    sudo apt update
+    sudo apt install xournalpp
+    ```

+    **(Ubuntu-based distros only)**: Install the latest stable release from the following unofficial PPA
+    ```bash
     sudo add-apt-repository ppa:apandada1/xournalpp-stable
     sudo apt update
     sudo apt install xournalpp
     ```

-    Install the latest unstable nightly release from the following unofficial PPA
+    **(Ubuntu-based distros only)**: Install the latest unstable nightly release from the following unofficial PPA
     ```bash
     sudo add-apt-repository ppa:andreasbutti/xournalpp-master
     sudo apt update
     sudo apt install xournalpp
     ```

-    Both of these can be easily upgraded via
+    All of these can be easily upgraded via
     ```bash
     sudo apt update && sudo apt upgrade
     ```